Do you think someone you know may be autistic?

 If you think someone you know may be autistic, consider talking with them about getting evaluated by a doctor or autism specialist, who can use a variety of screening tools and clinical observations to make an accurate diagnosis.

-If you think some of these questions describe how you feel and behave, consider taking our quiz: Do I Have Autism?
+If you think some of these questions describe how you feel and behave, consider reaching out to your physician or family doctor who can refer you to a specialist for an evaluation, if needed.

 We created this screening tool to help you figure out if someone you know may benefit from being evaluated for autism by a healthcare professional or specialist.